USB Connected Monitors

 Note that some monitors use USB to communicate, but do not follow the specification for MCCS over USB.
 For example, the HP Dreamcolor 2480zx uses a proprietary, undocumented protocol.

-- The MCCS over USB specification has no method for querying a capabilities string.
+- The MCCS over USB specification has no mechanism for querying a capabilities string.
 The ddcutil capabilities command synthesizes a response based on the feature codes it detects.

 - Table type features are completely unsupported.